SethRobertson/GitBestPractices/0main.md

         If you need multiple users having simultaneous access to the servers, you can get a multi-console multi-server KVM.

+        Having a VNC console access allows users to more easily consult with each other on problems.

     * VMs (with VNC sharing) for most services

         Instead of having dedicated hardware, create VMs for your critical